Overview and FAQ: Personal Property Appraisal Process

 The listings are mailed to established accounts in January each year and must be returned to the Assessor by April 30.

 A tax penalty of 5 percent per month (up to 25 percent) will be applied to listings received after April 30.
-If April 30 falls on a weekend, the deadline is extended to May 1 or May 2.
+If April 30 falls on a weekend, the deadline is extended to the Monday after April 30.
 A penalty of 25 percent of the tax due in the following year will be applied for failure to file a listing.

 What if I close my business?